cmichaelgraham/aurelia-typescript/generating-aurelia-type-definitions.md

 ![aurelia-latest folders and files](https://cloud.githubusercontent.com/assets/10272832/6794477/c4b8d832-d197-11e4-9473-d15f9ce3ea56.png)

+At this point, we have a nice, concise folder structure with the Aurelia source files.
+We commit this to github so that the next time we run the script and commit, we can easily view all changes to the Aurelia library.
+This is important because the next step is manual.
+We need to know what new changes must be integrated into our TypeScript version.

 ## `.js` ==> `.ts`

 So one of the nice things about TypeScript, is that JavaScript `is` TypeScript.
 This gives us an easy starting point.
 We just copy those folders shown above into the [aurelia-ts](https://github.com/cmichaelgraham/aurelia-typescript/tree/master/aurelia-ts-lib/aurelia-ts) folder and then rename each JavaScript file, changing the the `.js` file extensions to `.ts`.
 Now TypeScript knows that those are TypeScript files.